Iran nuclear deal talks resume in Vienna amid muted hopes

 The nuclear deal saw Iran limit its enrichment of uranium in exchange for the lifting of economic sanctions.
 Since the deal’s collapse, Iran now enriches small amounts of uranium up to 60% purity — a short step from weapons-grade levels of 90%.
 Iran also spins advanced centrifuges barred by the accord and its uranium stockpile now far exceeds the accord’s limits.

 Iran maintains its atomic program is peaceful.
 However, U.S. intelligence agencies and international inspectors say Iran had an organized nuclear weapons program up until 2003.
-Nonproliferation experts fear the brinkmanship could push Tehran toward even more-extreme measures to try and force the West to lift sanctions.
+Nonproliferation experts fear the brinkmanship could push Tehran toward even more extreme measures to try to force the West to lift sanctions.

 Making matters more difficult, United Nations nuclear inspectors remain unable to fully monitor Iran’s program after Tehran limited their access.
 A trip to Iran last week by the head of the International Atomic Energy Agency, Rafael Grossi, failed to make any progress on that issue.